rebcabin/masr/specs.md

 MASR handles _alternatives_ or _heads_ -- to the
 right-hand sides of equals signs in ASDL -- via _multi-specs_.
-Multi-specs are to specs as `defmethods` are to functions -- one spec interface to many implementations.
+By analogy, multi-specs are to specs as `defmethods` are to functions -- one spec interface to many implementations.
 Multi-specs are thus another Clojure idiom for polymorphism.

-The name of the _one_ multi-spec for all terms is `::asr-term`, a qualified keyword, as are all names of specs.
+The name of the _one_ multi-spec for all terms is `::asr-term`, an FQKW, as are all names of specs.
 Multi-specs act like tagged unions in C -- MASR's polymorphic entities are like polymorphic structs in C.

-# 10. NESTED MULTI-SPECS
+# 11. NESTED MULTI-SPECS

 At the top level, `::term` multi-specs dispatch on values of the `::term` key in entities, values like `::intent`, `::symbol`, `::unit`, etc.
-`defmethods` for those values specify the remaining required keys for the particular entities conforming to the particular spec named by `::intent`, `::symbol`, `::unit`, etc.
+`Defmethods` for those values specify the remaining required keys for the particular entities conforming to the particular spec named by `::intent`, `::symbol`, `::unit`, etc.